|Teaching method||Contact hours|

 ORC-11806 Analytical Methods in Organic Chemistry; BIC-20806 Enzymology; PCC-20806 Soft Matter.

 During this course you study organo-, physico- and bio-chemical properties of ‘Metals in bio-systems’ and of ‘Medicines and drugs’, as well as social aspects directly related to both themes.
 In a group of two students, with changing composition during the practical period, you obtain hands-on experience with various scientific experiments that inform you about fundamental features of both themes.
 You follow an integrated scientific approach, because both themes are investigated from three angles (i.e., organo-, physico- and bio-chemical).
-You interpret the scientific results obtained and also generate written reports in which the experiments, the resulting data, and your conclusions are presented.
-In addition, within one of the themes, you focus on a particular subject and study the societal implications of scientific research.
-You present the outcome of this latter study in a written report, as well as during a lecture.
+You interpret the scientific results obtained and also generate reports in which the experiments, the resulting data, and your conclusions are presented.
+In addition, within one of the themes, you focus on a particular subject and study the societal implications of scientific research, for which you apply information skills.
+You present the outcome of this latter study in an essay, as well as during a lecture.
 You visit a research institute that is active in one of the themes mentioned.
 In addition, you make a ‘Life Cycle Analysis’ of a phenomenon within one of these themes and write a corresponding reflection report that will be included in your ethics portfolio.

 After successful completion of this course students are expected to be able to: